 If you're feeling the need to purge before the onslaught of new things, donate your out-of-use goods to those in need.
 Outside of local charities—which watchdog Charity Navigator can help you find in your area—an organization like Habitat For Humanity offers a reputable place to give goods.
-Goodwill is another great alternative but, despite appearances, work with nonprofits instead of actually being a nonprofit.
-(And, while well intentioned, Salvation Army is marred by anti-LGBT attitudes and abuse: know before you give.)
-If you only have one or two things to donate, consider re-gifting the item.
-Years ago, it wasn't all that cool to do, but etiquette expert Jacqueline Whitmore explained to CNN that now it's universally accepted if the item is appropriate for the gift-getter and actually of value.
-"Just don't re-gift a present among the same social circle ... that's where you can get yourself in trouble."
+Goodwill is another great alternative.
+The money its thrift stores make goes towards community programs like job training and classes for people who have disabilities or are otherwise challenged in finding traditional employment.
+But if you only have one or two things to donate, consider re-gifting the item.
+Years ago, it wasn't all that cool to do, but according to etiquette expert Jacqueline Whitmore, it's now universally accepted as long as the item is appropriate for the gift-getter and actually of value.
+"Just don't re-gift a present among the same social circle," she says.
+"That's where you can get yourself in trouble."

-2017 has made resisting via giving to the likes of the ACLU and Planned Parenthood a routine.
-While great, there are so many places to diversify your philanthropic dollar.
 Consider giving to a cause near to a loved one's heart in their name.
-The American Cancer Society is always a great choice.
 To defend vulnerable environments, give to the Environmental Defense Fund.
 To preserve the work of honest journalism, try the Committee To Protect Journalists.
 To combat extremism and hate, donate to the Southern Poverty Law Center.
 To fight for immigration, particularly immigrant youth, consider United We Dream.
 To protect public policy for people with disabilities, pledge to The Arc.
 To ensure LGBTQ+ rights, give to Lambda Legal.
-And, to support veterans adjusting to life back home, The Mission Continues is a worthy organization.
-If you're looking for a combination of specificity giving and open endedness, consider non-profit loaner Kiva.
+Or to support veterans adjusting to life back home, The Mission Continues is a worthy organization.